liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/02-understanding-staged-models.markdown

 To track an entity of an application with the Staging framework, you must implement the [StagedModel](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/model/StagedModel.html) interface in the app's model classes.
-It provides the behavior contract for the entities Staging administers during the Staging process.
+It provides the behavior contract for entities during the Staging process.
 For example, the Bookmarks application manages [BookmarksEntry](@app-ref@/collaboration/latest/javadocs/com/liferay/bookmarks/model/BookmarksEntry.html)s and [BookmarksFolder](@app-ref/collaboration/latest/javadocs/com/liferay/bookmarks/model/BookmarksFolder.html)s, and both implement the `StagedModel` interface.
-Once you've configured your staged models, you can create staged model data handlers, which are used to supply information about a staged model (entity) and its referenced content to the Export/Import and Staging frameworks.
+Once you've configured your staged models, you can create staged model data handlers, which supply information about a staged model (entity) and its referenced content to the Export/Import and Staging frameworks.
 See the [Understanding Data Handlers](/develop/tutorials/-/knowledge_base/7-0/understanding-data-handlers) tutorial for more information.